Bill Russell: Initial exposure to basketball

 During his early years Russell struggled to develop his skills as a basketball player.
 Although he was a good runner and jumper and had large hands, he did not understand the game and was cut from the team at Herbert Hoover Junior High School.
-As a freshman at McClymonds High School in Oakland, Russell was almost cut again; as he saw Russell's raw athletic potential, coach George Powles encouraged him to work on his fundamentals.
+As a freshman at McClymonds High School in Oakland, Russell was almost cut again, but coach George Powles saw Russell's raw athletic potential and encouraged him to work on his fundamentals.
 After Russell was cut from the junior varsity basketball team as a junior in high school, Powles gave him a spot on the varsity team and bought him a yearlong community center membership.
 Since Russell's previous experiences with white authority figures were often negative, warm words from Powles reassured him.
 Frank Robinson, a future member of the Baseball Hall of Fame, was one of Russell's high school basketball teammates.

 Russell soon became noted for his unusual style of defense.
 He later recalled: "To play good defense ... it was told back then that you had to stay flatfooted at all times to react quickly.
 When I started to jump to make defensive plays and to block shots, I was initially corrected, but I stuck with it, and it paid off."
 In an autobiographical account, Russell said that while on a California High School All-Stars tour, he became obsessed with studying and memorizing other players' moves, e.g., footwork such as which foot they moved first on which play, as preparation for defending against them, which included practicing in front of a mirror at night.
 Russell described himself as an avid reader of Dell Magazines' 1950s sports publications, which he used to scout opponents' moves for the purpose of defending against them.

 Russell was ignored by college recruiters and did not receive an offer until recruiter Hal DeJulio from the University of San Francisco (USF) watched him play in a high school game.
 DeJulio was unimpressed by Russell's meager scoring and "atrocious fundamentals", but he sensed that the young Russell had an extraordinary instinct for the game, especially in the clutch.
 Russell eagerly accepted the offer.
 Sports journalist John Taylor described the scholarship offer as a watershed event in Russell's life because Russell realized that basketball was his chance to escape poverty and racism, and he swore to make the best of it.
 Russell graduated from McClymonds in 1952.